nagasudhirpulla/taming_python/blog/skills/sftp_python.md

 ## Connect to an FTP server
 The following parameters are required to establish a connection to an FTP server
-* FTP server host address (like "localhost" or "192.87.34.1" or "myftp.abcd.com")
+* SFTP server host address (like "localhost" or "192.87.34.1" or "mysftp.abcd.com")
-* FTP server port (usually is 21)
+* SFTP server port (usually is 22)
 * username
 * password
+* private key file path if private key based authenitcation is used

 ### Without SSL
 ```python